derRiesenOtter/bachelor/docs/thesis/introduction.typ

 Updating these values uses an algorithm called backpropagation, see @backpropagation.
 After the model makes predictions, the difference between the predicted output and the label is calculated.
-This value is calculated by using the loss function and is called loss.
+This value is calculated by using a loss function and is called loss.
 Backpropagation then computes how much each weight and bias contributed to that loss by calculating the gradients.
-Rather than calculating an exact solution for all parameters, which is computationally intractable in deep networks, neural networks use an optimization technique called gradient descent.
-This method uses the computed gradients to update each parameter in the direction that reduces the loss most efficiently.
+Rather than calculating an exact solution for all parameters, which is computationally difficult in deep networks, neural networks use an optimization technique called gradient descent.
+This method uses the computed gradients to update each parameter in the direction that reduces the loss the most.
 Over many training epochs, the model gradually learns better weights and biases that minimize the prediction error.
 Gradient descent is not guaranteed to find the global minima of the loss, as it is able to get stuck in a local minima. @han_artificial_2018